Hercules (Marvel Comics): 2010s

 Hercules teams with both the Mighty and New Avengers to stop Hera from remaking the universe with a device called Continuum.
 Hercules battles Typhon in the alternate Continuum universe and defeats him.
 Athena appears after the fight, but instead of coming to help she seemingly destroys the Continuum universe with Hercules still inside.
 She explains that he had to die so that Amadeus Cho could replace him as the new "Prince of Power".
 A funeral service is held at the Parthenon in Athens, where many of Hercules's comrades pay their respects and share memories.
-Athena appoints Amadeus as the new leader of the Olympus Group.
-Amadeus travels to Hades, only to discover that Hercules is, in fact, not dead.
+Athena appoints Cho as the new leader of the Olympus Group.
+Cho travels to Hades, only to discover that Hercules is, in fact, not dead.
 Cho tells Athena he intends to use all their resources to find Hercules and bring him back.
 Cho teams with Bruce Banner to build a machine that can scan all of reality, but discovers it would take over a billion years to locate Hercules.
-Amadeus then embarks on a quest to gain the power of a god, competing against Vali Halfling and the Pantheon and teaming up with Thor.
+Cho then embarks on a quest to gain the power of a god, competing against Vali Halfling and the Pantheon and teaming up with Thor.
 Once Cho becomes a god and attains omniscience, he realizes that he is inadequate to wield such power.
 First he returns Hercules to Earth, then transfers all his new powers into him.

-During the events of Chaos War, Amatsu Mikaboshi arrives on Earth with an army of slave gods, destroying the dream dimension and causing people all over the world to enter a sleep-coma.
+During the events of Chaos War, Amatsu-Mikaboshi arrives on Earth with an army of slave gods, destroying the dream dimension and causing people all over the world to enter a sleep-coma.
 He then destroys the afterlives of all the cultures of the world, freeing the dead to walk the Earth.
 The newly super-powered Hercules assembles a second God Squad to battle Mikaboshi, who now calls himself the Chaos King.
 The combined efforts of the God Squad, Alpha Flight, the Hulk family, and deceased members of the Avengers and X-Men manage to keep the Chaos King's armies at bay, while Cho and Galactus work on a way to transport the entire Earth into the safety of the Continuum universe.
 Hercules is able to seal off the Chaos King in the Continuum, saving the world.
 Hercules then uses up all of his power in order to restore the universe, leaving him reduced to a mortal man once again.